james-stevens/powerdns-webui/README.md

 # Browser Security Restrictions

-Its super simple to use, but does require a little setting up to ensure your browser is happy with stuff.
+This webapp is super simple to use, but does require a little setting up to ensure your browser is happy with stuff.
-These issues are generic browser security restrictions, and nothing specifically to do with this code.
+These issues are generic browser security restrictions, and not specifically to do with this code.

-* If your browser received the `index.html` over HTTPS, then the RestAPI **must** be accessed over HTTPS - this is where using an HTTP/HTTPS proxy is useful, as PowerDNS does not natively support HTTPS and sending all your data over HTTP is probably not what you want.
+* If your browser received the `index.html` (this webapp) over HTTPS, then the RestAPI **must** be accessed over HTTPS - this is where using an HTTP/HTTPS proxy is useful, as PowerDNS does not natively support HTTPS and sending all your data over HTTP is probably not what you want.

-* You must be [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) compliant - in this context it means the web server that gave your browser `index.html` must list (in the header of the response) all the other HTTP/S servers you are allowed to access from the pages it has served you.
+* You must be [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) compliant - in this context it means the web server that gave your browser `index.html` must list (in the header of the response) all the other HTTP/S servers you are allowed to access from the webapp.

-NOTE: For CORS, by default, you are allowed to access the Rest/API on the server that sent you the `index.html`.
+NOTE: For CORS, by default, you are allowed to access the Rest/API on the server that sent you the webapp.
 So this requires no special extra consideration.